 That lasted for almost a year.
 Overnight my home became an empty nest and I really lost my way.
 It wasn’t that I didn’t have goals, I just kept putting them off and when I did try to chip away at them, anxiety would overwhelm me.
 I would put it off again.

-Endless cycle, thus I created the black hole for myself and tumbled into the abyss.
+An endless cycle, thus I created the black hole for myself and tumbled into the abyss.

 I needed to find….
 BALANCE.